risk-first/website/menagerie/Feature-Risk.md

 Fashion plays a big part in IT, as this [infographic on website design shows](https://designers.hubspot.com/blog/the-history-of-web-design-infographic).
 True, websites have got easier to use as time has gone by, and users now expect this.
 Also, bandwidth is greater now, which means we can afford more media and code on the client side.
 However, _fashion_ has a part to play in this.

-By being _fashionable_, websites are communicating:   _this is a new thing_, _this is relevant_, _this is not terrible_:  all of which is mitigating a [Communication Risk](Communication-Risk).
-Users are all-too-aware that the Internet is awash with terrible, abandon-ware sites that are going to waste their time.
-How can you communicate that you're not one of them to your users?
+By being _fashionable_, websites are communicating:   _this is a new thing_, _this is relevant_, _this is not terrible_:  all of which is mitigating a [Communication Risk](Communication-Risk).  <!-- tweet-start -->Users are all-too-aware that the Internet is awash with terrible, abandon-ware sites that are going to waste their time.
+How can you communicate that you're not one of them to your users? <!-- tweet-end -->

 ### Delight

-If this breakdown of [Feature Risk](Feature-Risk) seems reductive, then try not to think of it that way:  the aim _of course_ should be to delight users, and turn them into fans.
-That's a laudable [Goal](Glossary#Goal-In-Mind), but should be treated in the usual Risk-First way:  _pick the biggest risk you can mitigate next_.
+If this breakdown of [Feature Risk](Feature-Risk) seems reductive, then try not to think of it that way:  <!-- tweet-start --> the aim _of course_ should be to delight users, and turn them into fans.
+That's a laudable [Goal](Glossary#Goal-In-Mind), but should be treated in the usual Risk-First way:  _pick the biggest risk you can mitigate next_.   <!-- tweet-end -->

 Consider [Feature Risk](Feature-Risk) from both the down-side and the up-side: